 Gain a whole new angle on the story of Scotland in a new, three-part series airing on BBC One Scotland in April.

-An exhilarating three-part series, Scotland from the Sky, aired on BBC One Scotland in May 2018.
+The exhilarating three-part series, Scotland from the Sky, returns to BBC One Scotland in April 2019.

 Join author and historian James Crawford as he takes to the skies once more to tell Scotland's story from a very different perspective.
 Scotland from the Sky brings viewers on a journey spanning the past and present of Scotland's cities, coasts and countryside through a mix of aviation adventure and historical detective work.

 James Crawford, who works at Historic Environment Scotland (HES), has spent a decade researching and writing about the history of the HES Archives.
-In Scotland from the Sky, he opens up our extensive collections of both modern and historic aerial photographs to give an unparalleled view of Scotland over the last century.
+In Scotland from the Sky, he opens up our extensive collections of both modern and historic aerial photographs to give an unparalleled view of Scotland over many centuries.